balenair/balenair/README.md

 The case consists of four interlocking layers that are held together by four M3 x 40mm hex socket head screws.
 The case accomodates any or all of the supported sensors, as well as all of the display options.

 See the documentation for more information about printing and assembly of the case.

-The device can alternate between displaying the index and the name of the pollutant with the highest reading by setting the device [configuration variable](https://www.balena.io/docs/learn/manage/variables/) `ALERT_MODE`.
-The defualt value of `0` (or no setting) will never display the pollutant.
-A value of `1` will only display the pollutant if the index is over the `ALERT_LEVEL` variable, and a value of `2` will always alternate the display with the pollutant name regardless of the index value.

 ## Documentation